Fit Finlay: World Television Champion (1997–1998)

 Finlay returned to WCW on 1 October 1997 by defeating Dave Taylor at a live event.
-He made his televised return on 25 October episode of Saturday Night as Fit Finlay, sporting a new look of short bleached-blond hair and no mustache.
+He made his televised return on the 25 October episode of Saturday Night as Fit Finlay, sporting a new look of short bleached-blond hair and no mustache.
 He defeated Barry Houston in his televised return match.
 He participated in the World War 3 battle royal at the namesake event on 23 November for a future WCW World Heavyweight Championship title shot, but failed to win the match.

-He was given a push upon his return winning majority of his matches in the mid-card, which culminated in him pinning Booker T to win the World Television Championship on 4 May 1998 episode of Nitro, thus setting off a three-way feud with Booker and Chris Benoit, who was also vying for the title.
+He was given a push upon his return, winning the majority of his matches in the mid-card.
+This culminated in him pinning Booker T to win the World Television Championship on the 4 May 1998 episode of Nitro, thus setting off a three-way feud with Booker and Chris Benoit, who was also vying for the title.
 Finlay retained the title against Benoit at Slamboree.
 Finlay also regularly defended the title on weekly WCW television against the likes of Chavo Guerrero Jr., Kaos, The Renegade, Brad Armstrong, Jim Neidhart, Norman Smiley and Psychosis, before losing the World Television Championship back to Booker T at The Great American Bash.
-Finlay unsuccessfully challenged Booker for the title in a rematch on 2 July episode of Thunder.
-He received another title shot for the title against Chris Jericho on 17 October episode of Saturday Night but the match ended in a time limit draw.
+Finlay unsuccessfully challenged Booker for the title in a rematch on the 2 July episode of Thunder.
+He received another title shot for the title against Chris Jericho on the 17 October episode of Saturday Night but the match ended in a time limit draw.

 Shortly after his title loss, Finlay began feuding with Alex Wright, who was angry at Finlay for having ended the wrestling career of his father, Steve Wright, which led to a match between the two at Halloween Havoc, where Finlay was pinned by Wright.
-However, Finlay defeated Wright in a rematch on 29 October episode of Thunder.
-Finlay would then team with WCW colleague Jerry Flynn to participate in New Japan Pro Wrestling's Super Grade Tag League, with their team losing all of their matches in the tournament and coming in last place.
+However, Finlay defeated Wright in a rematch on the 29 October episode of Thunder.
+Finlay would then team with WCW colleague Jerry Flynn to participate in New Japan Pro-Wrestling's Super Grade Tag League, with their team losing all of their matches in the tournament and coming in last place.
 He returned from the tour of NJPW in December and then teamed with Flynn against Brian Adams and Scott Norton in a losing effort at Starrcade.